antlerhead/Random_Pair_Generator/README.md

 Creates a random pair from an array of 4 and the other team members pair up.

-Requires some updating to be more efficien.
+Requires some updating to be more efficient.